-Junior Golf Holiday Camps & Golf Access
+School Holiday Golf Camps & Golf Access

 During the school holidays, as part of the junior academy I organise and run golf camps at Broadstone Golf Club.
-There are weekly events and run Mon-Fri while parents may be at work.
+These are weekly events and run Tues-Thurs while parents may be at work.
 I manage these along with the other PGA Professionals at the club and a large proportion of time is spent out on the golf course.
 The main purpose of the camps, as opposed to weekly junior golf lessons, is for the juniors to gain experience on the course in a safe, fun environment.

 Golf Access is a new beginner’s golf format designed to get young people to play golf for the first time.
 If you’d like to know more about this program and how it can develop your child’s golf game you can view full details on the Golf Access website.

-Tri/Golf Xtreme Sessions in Schools
+Tri-Golf and Golf Xtreme Sessions in Schools